 The clearance-type setting toggles between tripwire and light beam.
-The Clearance Type option on the Equipment Settings menu changes.
-The Equipment Settings menu reappears.
+The Clearance Type option on the Equipment Settings (Advanced) menu changes.
+The Equipment Settings (Advanced) menu reappears.

-12 To change the current clearance-mode setting:
+13 To change the current clearance-mode setting:

-The Equipment Settings menu shows whether clearance mode is separate or multiplexed.
+The Equipment Settings (Advanced) menu shows whether clearance mode is separate or multiplexed.
 This option is only used for high-load detectors and wide-load detectors.
-When set to separate, the alarms coming from the high-load detectors are announced as High-Load alarms and the alarms coming from the wide-load detectors are announced as Wide-Load alarms.
-When set to multiplexed, the alarms coming from the high-load detectors and wide-load detectors are announced as High-Wide alarms.
+When set to separate, the alarms coming from the high-load detectors are announced as High-Load alarms, and the alarms coming from the wide-load detectors are announced as Wide-Load alarms.
+When set to multiplexed, the alarms coming from the high-load detectors and wide-load detectors are announced as Wide-Load alarms.
+When set to multiplexed, the alarms coming from the high-load detectors and wide-load detectors are announced as Shifted Load alarms.

-a Select Clearance Mode from the Equipment Settings menu.
+a Select Clearance Mode from the Equipment Settings (Advanced) menu.

 The clearance-mode setting toggles between separate and multiplexed.
-The Clearance Mode option on the Equipment Settings menu changes.
-The Equipment Settings menu reappears.
+The Clearance Mode option on the Equipment Settings (Advanced) menu changes.
+The Equipment Settings (Advanced) menu reappears.

-13 To change the current winter-cycle setting:
+- b Return to step 3. - 14 To change the current winter-cycle setting:

-The Equipment Settings menu shows whether the winter-cycle feature is enabled (YES) or disabled (NO).
+The Equipment Settings (Advanced) menu shows whether the winter-cycle feature is enabled (YES) or disabled (NO).
 To avoid errant heat readings caused by moisture on the pyrometer lenses, the scanners have heaters built into them.
 The heaters are made active, for varying periods of time, depending on an ambient temperature of 80°F (26.7°C) or less.